outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - requirements
       - is there a required basis for communicating info
     - intersection:
+      - data * time/sequence
         - state/content of a data flow intersecting with a possible access chain
+    - code x time/sequence
+      - state of a build to check intent multiple times during build phase of code

   - bio system general strategies
     - calculate & inject vulnerability in pathogen dna language